 Location: Camargo, Tamaulipas

-With its own resources, leveraged borrowings and grants from the Environmental Protection Agency (EPA), NADB is transforming border communities with sustainable infrastructure, benefiting 17 million residents in the border region.
+With its own resources, leveraged borrowings and grants from the Environmental Protection Agency (EPA), NADBank is helping transform border communities with sustainable infrastructure that preserves, protects and/or enhances the environment.

 BEIF - Border Environment Infrastructure Fund funded by Environmental Protection Agency (EPA)

-The following numbers are for TA projects after 2015 (post NADB/BECC merger).
+The following numbers are for TA projects after 2015 (post NADBank/BECC merger).
 For TA data prior to 2015, please visit our TA Historical Data page.

 Grant assistance is used to fund studies and develop documentation needed to help sponsors prepare projects for certification and implementation, as well as to support the long-term sustainability of the project.